puppetlabs/puppet-docs/source/windows/writing.markdown

 #### Install and Uninstall Options

 The Windows package provider also supports package-specific `install_options` (e.g. install directory) and `uninstall_options`.
 These options will vary across packages, so you'll need to see the documentation for the specific package you're installing.
-Options are specified as an array of strings.
+Options are specified as an array of strings and/or hashes.

 MSI properties can be specified as an array of strings following the 'property=key' pattern; you should use one string per property.
 Command line flags to executable installers can be specified as an array of strings, with one string per flag.

 Any file path arguments within the `install_options` attribute (such as `INSTALLDIR`) should use backslashes, not forward slashes.
 Be sure to escape your backslashes appropriately.
+It's a good idea to use the hash notation for file path arguments since they may contain spaces, for example:

+    install_options => [ { 'INSTALLDIR' => "${packagedir" } ]

 #### Versioning and Upgrades